-President Lawrence Schovanec participated in the NAFSA Sen. Paul Simon Campus Internationalization Presidential Panel webcast, held today in Washington, D.C.
+President Lawrence Schovanec recently participated in a Presidential Panel as part of International Week in Washington, D.C.

 Texas Tech University President Lawrence Schovanec was featured today (Nov.
 13) on the 2018 Sen. Paul Simon Award Presidential Panel in Washington, D.C., as part of International Education Week.
 Announced earlier this year, Texas Tech was one of five institutions that received the 2018 Sen. Paul Simon Award for Comprehensive Internationalization by NAFSA: Association of International Educators, the world's largest nonprofit association dedicated to international education.